docs.rockarch.org

 Level 1 processing, plus the following additions:

-Minimal processing actions often include, but are not necessarily limited to:
+Processing actions often include, but are not necessarily limited to:

 • Establishing Archival Context and Structure

-• Identify and assign primary creators/agents.
+• Review or identify and assign primary creators/agents.

 • Identify primary functions, activities, and file types.